 Awesome!

 To confirm that Netlify is not running a parallel deployment, check your Netlify deployment logs.
-There is only one deployment in the Production deploys, the first one that was triggered by the branch netlify-deploy-ignore.
+There is only one deployment in the Production deploys.
+It is the first one that was triggered by the branch netlify-deploy-ignore.
 The rest don’t show a branch because they were triggered by the CircleCI pipeline.

 Deployment logs - Netlify